AgregoreWeb/website/docs/tutorials/ipfs-browser-devenv/part-1.md

 # Agregore Browser IPFS Development Environment

-In this tutorial we are going to create a basic development environment you can use by working exclusively in the Agregore Browser.
+In this tutorial you will create a basic development environment for a site hosted on [IPFS](https://ipfs.tech) by working exclusively in the Agregore Browser.
+The tutorial has 3 parts - [part 1](./part-1), [part 2](./part-2), and [part 3](./part-3).
+Although they were written to be self-contained, it is recommended that you complete them in order.

 ## Part 1